gimlet-io/gimlet-documentation/src/pages/blog/index.md

 title: Blog
 ---

-{% post name="What’s Next for FluxCD - And Gimlet?" image="gimlet-io-whats-next-for-fluxcd-and-gimlet.jpg" link="/blog/troubleshooting-common-kubernetes-pod-error-states" date="2024-01-25" %}
+{% post name="What’s Next for FluxCD - And Gimlet?" image="gimlet-io-whats-next-for-fluxcd-and-gimlet.jpg" link="/blog/whats-next-for-fluxcd-and-gimlet" date="2024-01-25" %}
-Weaveworks is shutting down and everybody’s wondering: what does the future hold for Flux, the preferred GitOps solution of the players shaping the infrastructure industry?
+Weaveworks is shutting down and everybody’s wondering: what does the future hold for Flux, one of the most used gitops tool of platform builders?
 {% /post %}

 {% post name="Troubleshooting common Kubernetes pod error states" image="fire.png" link="/blog/troubleshooting-common-kubernetes-pod-error-states" date="2023-09-15" %}